 1. Garmin Striker 4 Built-in Gps Fishfinder

 010-10249-20 transducer makes up Striker 4 from Garmin, and it utilizes a 4-pin connector.
-The transducer utilizes two cone shaped beams, and it is 77/200 kHz capable.
-One beam is 45° which is intended to use for 77kHz.
+The transducer utilizes two cone-shaped beams, and it is 77/200 kHz capable.
+One beam is 45° which is intended to be used for 77kHz.
 The other one is 15° which is, on the other hand, for 200 kHz.
 If searching through bigger depths, it would not be a problem.